Going to à Oman: Formalities and administrative steps

-Oman has a reputation for being an expensive destination and, indeed, standard hotels and car rentals are quite expensive.
-Even small guesthouses are never exactly cheap.
-But more and more of them are springing up in the tourist sections of the sultanate, offering great alternatives to hotels and, above all, a more authentic setting.
-Another significant advantage for the wallet: camping is free and authorized throughout the country, even on the outskirts of towns.
+Oman has a reputation for being an expensive destination and, indeed, international hotels and 4x4 rentals are quite expensive.
+However, local motels and apartment hotels, though unpretentious, can suit smaller budgets.
+What's more, even small guesthouses are never exactly cheap, and more and more of them are springing up in the tourist sections of the sultanate, offering great alternatives to hotels and, above all, a more authentic setting.
+Another significant advantage for the wallet: camping is free and permitted throughout the country, even on the outskirts of towns.
 Knowing that the level of safety is one of the best in the world, this is a major advantage.
 The only downside is that, while they do exist, serviced sites are rare, so we're talking more about wilderness camping without toilets or water.

 The price of food varies from one to ten, depending on the standard of the place - from a gargote to a top-of-the-range restaurant in a luxury hotel.
 But it's perfectly possible to eat for a few euros every day and absolutely anywhere in the country, in the heart of the coffee-shops that are legion.
 It's worth noting that hygiene regulations are drastic in the Sultanate, and health checks are frequent.
 So there's absolutely no fear of eating on the go or sipping tons of fresh fruit juice, even on the rocks.

-If you plan your trip well in advance and opt for camping, you can visit Oman at a very reasonable price.
+So, if you plan your trip well in advance and opt for camping or small local structures, you can visit Oman at low cost.

-In December 2020, the Omani government introduced visa exemption for 103 countries, including France, Belgium, Switzerland and Canada.
+Since December 2020, the Omani government has introduced pre-trip visa exemption for 103 countries, including France, Belgium, Switzerland and Canada.
 This measure aims to encourage tourism in Oman, identified as one of the key sectors for future national development.
 The exemption is valid for stays of less than 14 days, and is conditional on a confirmed hotel reservation, a return air ticket, a passport valid for at least 6 months after the date of return, and health insurance.
-Please refer to the Sultanate of Oman Tourist Office in France website - www.experienceoman.om, Practical info/Visa section.

 - enter the evisa.rop.gov.om website